ASEAN School Games 2018 Full Results

 Trexie Dela Torre surprises at the ASG with Second Gold

 Trexie Dela Torre has emerged as the surprise winner of the 2018 ASEAN School Games.

-In Malaysia with a big personal best of 5.84m in girls’ long jump.
-It was another gold for the girls and another gold for jumpers.
+In Malaysia, with a big personal best of 5.84m in girls’ long jump.
+So it was another gold for the girls and another gold for jumpers.

-Adding to the gold won by Evangelene Caminong.
+Adding to the gold won by Evangeline Caminong.